InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Results and Analysis

 \textbf{PC Hit Rate}.
 To better understand the performance drop, Fig.\ref{fig:hitrate} illustrates the average PC hit rates across all datasets.
-Obviously, PAIR achieves the highest hit rate, with average 1.23$\times$, 1.16$\times$ and 1.18$\times$ higher than naive PC\cite{vllmapc}, PC-Chunk\cite{chunk} and BatchLLM\cite{zheng2024batchllm}, and reaching up to 2.1$\times$ on the HDFS dataset compared with PC, confirming the effectiveness of PAIR. \textbf{Impact on Parsing Accuracy}.
+Obviously, PAIR achieves the highest hit rate, with average 1.23$\times$, 1.16$\times$ and 1.18$\times$ higher than naive PC\cite{vllmapc}, PC-Chunk\cite{chunk} and BatchLLM\cite{zheng2024batchllm}, and reaching up to 2.1$\times$ on the HDFS dataset compared with PC(Omitted from figures), confirming the effectiveness of PAIR. \textbf{Impact on Parsing Accuracy}.
 To delve deeper into the parsing accuracy, we analysis the hidden representations when implementing PAIR by \texttt{Qwen2.5-14B}.
 First, we compared the representations of input tokens where examples were positioned in various orders, which reflects the impact of \textit{Reordering}.
 To create different orders, we adopt the same setting from prior work\cite{iclorder}.
-As depicted in Fig.\ref{fig:heatmap}, it presents the heatmaps of average representations similarities across different example positions of Apache dataset.
+As depicted in Fig.\ref{fig:heatmap}, it presents heatmaps of average representation similarities across different example positions of the Apache dataset.
 It is noteworthy that the cosine similarity across representations at any position typically exceeded 0.80 and up to 0.86, that is considered to possess sufficient robustness to counterbalance the demonstration order sensitivity of decoder-only LLMs according to prior work\cite{iclorder}.
-We believe that with the enhancement of LLM capabilities, their context understanding and noise resistance will improve, rendering them more robust to variations in ICL order.
-Furthermore, carefully designed prompt engineering also reduces the sensitivity of LLM to input order, enables LLM to comprehend tasks at a semantic level, thereby diminishing sensitivity to sequence.
+We believe that with the enhancement of LLMs capability and carefully designed prompt engineering, LLMs' context understanding and noise resistance will improve, rendering them more robust to variations in ICL order.
 Second, we compared ICL after \textit{Modifying} with the original ICL on the entire prompt representation.
-The average similarity of output representations from the last layer is 0.9977 and 0.9983 for HealthApp and Apache dataset, respectively (omitted in the figure).
-In general, the semantic impact of our PAIR strategy on the prompt is not obvious, and it still maintains the high level log parsing accuracy.
+The average similarity of output representations from the last layer is 0.9977 and 0.9983 for HealthApp and Apache dataset, respectively (Omitted from figures).
+In general, the semantic impact of PAIR on the prompt is not obvious, and it still maintains the high level log parsing accuracy.